Breathing K-Means: Superior K-Means Solutions through Dynamic K-Values

-How can we prevent a large error increase in the "Breathe out" step due to removal of neighboring centroids?
-A possible solution would be to remove only one centroid at a time, run \km{}, recompute utility and then remove the next centroid in a similar fashion.
-This would avoid the large error increase but would be computationally costly due to the many required runs of \km.
+How can we avoid a significant error increase in the ``Breathe out'' step because of the removal of neighboring centroids?
+One possible solution would be to remove one centroid at a time, run the \gLa, recompute the utility, remove the next centroid, and so on.
+This strategy avoids large error increases, though it may come at the cost of high computational demands due to the many required runs of the \gLa .

-Therefore, we chose the following approach to prevent neighboring centroids to be removed together: \begin{itemize} \item Sequentially consider centroids for removal in order of increasing utility values. \item If a centroid is selected for removal, mark the centroids in its "neighborhood" as "frozen" so that they are excluded from removal.
-The "neighborhood" of a centroid contains all other centroids within a radius

-depending on a constant factor $\theta$, denoted as "freezing range", and the current mean distance $\overline{\Delta}_n(\mc)$ between neighboring centroids defined as follows:

-\end{itemize} For the parameter $\theta$ the value 1.1 was chosen heuristically to ensure, e.g.,\ that if all centroids have the same distance from their nearest neighbor, the nearest neighbors of any removed centroid are marked as frozen.
-This approach allows multiple centroid removals in one "breathe out" step.